legislation/clml-schema/README.md

 ### Version 2.5
 Release date: 31 Oct 2022
 Features and Fixes:
-* LEGDEV-3403 Extend the schema to add in reference to the new Welsh attributes
+* LEGDEV-3403 Extend the schema to add in reference to the new Welsh attributes (WelshApplied and WelshRequiresApplied)
-* LEGDEV-4101 Remove duplicate 'ScottishDraftStatutoryInstrument' entry
+* LEGDEV-4101 Remove duplicate 'ScottishStatutoryInstrumentLocal' entry

 ### Version 2.4